 The CERT course is taught in the community by a trained team of first responders who have completed a CERT train-the-trainer course outlined by FEMA’s Emergency Management Institute.
 The CERT Team Training Program prepares members of the community to help their family and neighbors in the event of a disaster.

-A 25-hour course is followed by monthly meetings, where topics such as CPR, first aid, and basic disaster management are covered.
+The basic training program is followed by monthly meetings, where topics such as CPR, first aid, and basic disaster management are covered.
 The initial course meets one night per week for eight weeks.
 No experience necessary, but participants must be 16 years or older.